dglcinc/pivac/README.md

 sudo pip install pivac

 ```
-If you prefer not to run the install as sudo (which puts scripts in /usr/local/bin, config in /etc/pivac, and a python module in your default Python install directory), then clone the [github repository](https://github.com/dglcinc/pivac), cd to the clone directory, and:
+If you prefer not to run the install as sudo (which puts scripts in /usr/local/bin, config.yml in /etc/pivac, and a python module in your default Python install directory), then clone the [github repository](https://github.com/dglcinc/pivac), cd to the clone directory, and:

 ```
 sudo python setup.py install